 - Get Involved

 The Rock Island Spur of Katy Trail State Park totals just over 52 miles (in two disconnected sections) through woodlands, wetlands, and bucolic fields nestled in the foothills of the Ozarks.
 The trail has a well-compacted, crushed limestone surface best suited for hybrid bikes, though road bikes can also navigate the pathway.
 The difficulty for skinny tires would come after a rain when the trail’s surface becomes soft.

 The longer (46-mile) section opened in December 2016 and is managed by Missouri State Parks.
 It runs between Windsor, where travelers can seamlessly continue onto the world-renowned Katy Trail (which spans nearly the entire state), and Pleasant Hill, a suburb of Kansas City.
 At the outset, you’ll find a nod to the trail’s railroad history with a caboose at the Windsor trailhead and, about half way through your journey, you’ll come to the picturesque Rock Island Lake, where steam locomotives once stopped to fill their boilers.

 At trail’s end, you’ll enter Pleasant Hill, which has a Downtown Historic District that’s listed on the National Register of Historic Places, as well as colorful murals that depict the area’s history and culture.
 Here, you’ll find plentiful amenities for tourists, including antique shops, art and craft boutiques, and cafés.
 History buffs will also want to stop in the city's Missouri Pacific Depot, a one-story brick building dating back to 1903; inside you’ll find information on local trails and the trains that once ran through the region.
 Two blocks from the Rock Island Spur trailhead, you can also pick up the MoPac Trail, which offers an opportunity to extend your journey by a few more miles into the countryside.

-On its opposite end, another future segment will head eastward from Windsor stretching a whopping 144 miles to the town of Beaufort before angling northeast to meet up again with the Katy Trail near the town of Washington.
+On its opposite end, a final future segment will head eastward from Windsor stretching a whopping 144 miles to the town of Beaufort before angling northeast to meet up again with the Katy Trail near the town of Washington.

 To reach the eastern trailhead in Windsor: From Kansas City, take I-70 eastward.
 Take Exit 58 for MO 23 and follow it south for 39 miles to a T-intersection with MO 2.
 Turn left and travel 2.7 miles to the outskirts of Windsor; as the highway enters town, it becomes W. Benton Street.
 Turn left on Mill Street, then your next left on W. Florence Street and you’ll see the parking area immediately to your right.